longevityframework/longevity/feature-list.md

 - integration tests that will cover the full API of your repositories against a real database
 - fully featured in-memory repositories for use in other integration testing
-- clean, elegant, and transparent translation of your aggregates into BSON documents
+- inspecting the database is easy, due to the intuitive mapping between your domain and your NoSQL data.

 ## Features planned for 1.0 release